 Mental Capacity Act 2005

-Lasting Power of Attorney
+Lasting power of attorney

 The functionality test

-Situation whereby there is no power of attorney
+Where there is no power of attorney

 An independent mental capacity advocate will be appointed when you have no friends or family to support you in making an important decision regarding serious issues such as surgery or where you should live.